maxmelnick/max-README/README.md

 ## Other things to know about me

 * _[Socratic questions](https://en.wikipedia.org/wiki/Socratic_questioning)._ At times I'll ask you open-ended questions to get your input instead of directing you to do something.
 Sometimes it will feel awkwark and frustruation.
 I do it to help you learn.
-* _Pomodoro._ I like to use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) for time management to help me focus.
-I generally try to focus on one thing for ~25 mins and then take ~5 min break, with a longer ~15 min break after every 4 cycles.
-You'll probably see me do some light stretching, hit some golf putts, or do something totally different during those breaks.
 * _Meetings._ I try to limit the amount of people in meetings to make them more productive and to maximize people’s focused time.
 If I didn’t invite you to a meeting, I was probably trying to let you focus on your work.
 It was not anything personal.
 If you feel you should be in a meeting that you’re not, just ask.

 ## Resources that have significantly shaped my perspective